 Stay In Mallory Square If you want to witness and be a part of the Sunset Celebration; you want to visit the Key West Aquarium or Memorial Sculpture Garden; you want easy access to some of Key West’s best hotels, shops, bars, and restaurants.

-4. Historic Seaport, best place in Key West for water sports
+4. Historic Seaport, where to stay in Key West for ferry trips

-Located immediately to the east of Mallory Square and north of Duval Streel, Key West’s historic seaport is the busiest part of the entire city.
+Located immediately to the east of Mallory Square and north of Duval Street, Key West Historic Seaport is the busiest part of the entire city.
 Multiple marinas are full of stunning yachts and vessels, while the Key West Express ferry service takes passengers on voyages across the Gulf Of Mexico.

 You also have a collection of companies offering tours on fishing boats or private hires, allowing you to get out and spend some time on the water.
-There’s even a water sports company, where you can take part in activities such as windsurfing, parasailing, snorkelling, and even catamaran cruises.
+There’s even a water sports company, where you can take part in activities such as boat rides, windsurfing, parasailing, snorkeling, and even catamaran cruises.

 With some of the most scenic views in Key West and convenient access to the most popular areas, the historic seaport is a great choice for anyone who wants a relaxing break, where they have access to everything the island has to offer.